connorslade/minecraft-mods/README.md

 ## Usage

-1. Follow instructions at Instlation to install
+1. Follow instructions at installation to install
 2. Use `/setspawn` to define your worlds spawn point (needs op)
-3. Use `/spawn` to be teleported back!
+3. Use `/spawn` to be teleported to spawn!
+4. Use `/back` to go where you ran /spawn
+5. Use `/settemp` to define a location to /back to

 <!-- CONTACT -->